AndreaPicasso/p2_Andrea_Picasso_Ratto/src/README.md

 - The application filesystem layout structure is based on the [angular-seed][angular-seed] project.

-## Development with `angular-phonecat`

-The following docs describe how you can test and develop this application further.

 ### Installing Dependencies

-The application relies upon various Node.js tools, such as [Bower][bower], [Karma][karma] and [Protractor][protractor].
+The application relies upon various Node.js tools, such as [Bower][bower].
 You can install these by running:

 ```
 npm install